Tuesday, September 24, 2024

 I imagined the saint getting similarly fed up with a sassy Irish snake and its impudence.

 So my sassy Irish snake is purely a figment of my imagination.
-But then, the snakes in the classic depictions of Patrick driving them away can only be figments of those artists' imaginations, too.
+But then, the snakes in the traditional depictions of Patrick driving them away can only be figments of those artists' imaginations, too.

 To some modern pagans, the "snakes" are a metaphor for the Druids who, they say, were driven underground or slaughtered by Patrick and his comrades.
 But there are so many problems with that, beginning with an absence of anything in the historical record associating Irish Druids with snakes either physically or symbolically.
 As described on the website Irish Central, Druids were more like scholars and keepers of oral tradition than occultists or magicians.